git-pull/tao-of-tmux/manuscript/10-scripting.md

       pane: %38, window: @13, session: $6, server: /private/tmp/tmux-501/default
       pane: %36, window: @13, session: $6, server: /private/tmp/tmux-501/default

-Listing windows isn't designed to display variables for pane-specific propreties.
+Listing windows isn't designed to display variables for pane-specific properties.
 Since a window is a collection of panes, it can have 1 or more panes open at any time.